 Marilyn Alexis, a member of the Okanagan Indian Band, has been employed at Okanagan College since 1999 as an Aboriginal Transition Planner.
 During that time, she has worked diligently to build bridges between the general community and local Indigenous peoples.
 In addition to leading the college’s Indigenous Garden project, Marilyn has been instrumental in increasing the number of Indigenous students at the Vernon campus to over 250 in the fall of 2018.
 Marilyn has also been a leader in hosting an annual Candlelight Vigil Event to honour women who have experienced violence, including the women slain at L’École Polytechnique, and the women murdered or missing on the Highway of Tears.

 Situated in one of Canada’s most picturesque and dynamic regions, Okanagan College offers more than 130 different programs, and credentials that range from certificates to bachelor’s degrees to post-baccalaureate diplomas.
-With a half-century history of transforming lives and communities with quality education and training, Okanagan College connects with the region … Learn More
+With more than 55 years of transforming lives and communities through quality education and training, Okanagan College connects with the … Learn More